shuienko/aweather/README.md

 ```
 docker build
 ```
-Please keep in mind no Open-Meteo API key set by default.
+Please keep in mind _no Open-Meteo API key set by default_.

 ## Seeing evaluation